nanstey/ws-drip/README.md

 # Wealthsimple DRIP

-A dividend reinvestment plan (DRIP) is a program that allows investors to reinvest their cash dividends into additional shares or fractional shares of the underlying stock on the dividend payment date.
-Since Wealthsimple doesn't provide this functionality automatically, the goal of this project is to automate the process.
+A dividend reinvestment plan (DRIP) is a program that allows investors to reinvest their cash dividends into additional shares or fractional shares of the underlying stock.

+Since Wealthsimple doesn't provide this functionality automatically, the goal of this project is to automate this process.

 ## How it works
 1. Authenticate with Wealthsimple using email, password, and OTP code